MicrosoftDocs/cloud-adoption-framework/docs/manage/azure-server-management/guest-configuration-policy.md

 # Azure Policy machine configuration extension

-You can use the [Azure Policy machine configuration extension](/azure/governance/machine-configuration/overview) to audit the configuration settings in a virtual machine.
-Machine configuration supports Azure VMs natively and non-Azure physical and virtual servers through [Azure Arc-enabled servers](/azure/azure-arc/servers/overview) or [Azure Arc-enabled VMware vSphere](/azure/azure-arc/vmware-vsphere/overview) or [Azure Arc-enabled System Center Virtual Machine Manager](/azure/azure-arc/system-center-virtual-machine-manager/overview).
+You can use the [Azure Policy machine configuration extension](/azure/governance/machine-configuration/overview) to audit the configuration settings of a virtual machine.
+Machine configuration supports Azure VMs natively.
+Physical servers and non-Azure virtual servers are supported with [Azure Arc-enabled servers](/azure/azure-arc/servers/overview), [Azure Arc-enabled VMware vSphere](/azure/azure-arc/vmware-vsphere/overview), or [Azure Arc-enabled System Center Virtual Machine Manager](/azure/azure-arc/system-center-virtual-machine-manager/overview).

 To find the list of machine configuration policies, search for *machine configuration* on the Azure Policy portal page, or run this cmdlet in a PowerShell window to find the list: